ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 - learn the pandas/numpy datatypes including missing values
 - index and work with Series objects
 - index dataframe based on label (loc), integer index (iloc), logical conditions, and [] operator
-- concatenate and merge dataframes
 - drop columns and rows from dataframes
-- change datatypes of columns
 - apply function to column and add as new column to dataframe
 :::